shbach/privacyguides.org/docs/basics/erasing-data.md

 !!!
 Warning

     The data on your drive will not be recoverable.
-You should make sure you have any files you need on a separate drive before performing this action!
+You should make sure you have any files you need backed up before performing this action!

 :material-harddisk:**Spinning Hard Drive:**